AMIT15362/Group-2-project/README.md

 # Group-2-project

-This project is contributed by Netal
-, anirudh , Shrinit , Amit thakur
-,we've created simple map out page of
+we created simple map out page of
 Branding Ansa shoes using Cascading style sheets and html , no backend is used in login section ,we have created